samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Some Artifacts appear when they are needed most.
 For others, the reverse is true; when these Artifacts are discovered, the world trembles at the ramifications of the find.
 In either case, introducing an Artifact into a campaign requires forethought.
 It could be an item that opposing sides are hoping to claim, or it might be something the adventurers need to overcome their greatest challenge.

-Characters don’t typically find Artifacts in the normal course of adventuring.
+Characters don't typically find Artifacts in the normal course of adventuring.
 In fact, Artifacts appear only when you want them to, for they are as much plot devices as magic items.
 Tracking down and recovering an Artifact is often the main goal of an adventure.
 Characters must chase down rumors, undergo significant trials, and venture into dangerous, half-forgotten places to find the Artifact they seek.
 Alternatively, a major villain might already have the Artifact.
-Obtaining and destroying the Artifact could be the only way to ensure that its power can’t be used for evil.
+Obtaining and destroying the Artifact could be the only way to ensure that its power can't be used for evil.

 #### Artifact Properties